yoavram/markx/HELP.md

 The client side is written with HTML+CSS+JS, using the JavaScript libraries:

 1. [Twitter Bootstrap] and [jQuery] for the UI
-1. [PageDown] as the Markdown editor and real-time HTML converter
+1. [PageDown] as the Markdown real-time HTML converter
+1. [CodeMirror] as the Markdown editor
 1. [Github.js] for the GitHub API
 1. [Javascript BibTeX Parser] processing citation keys and bibliography files
 1. [Google Code Prettifier] for code highlighting